zb8787/Medical-Meeting-Interface/README.md

 ![4](/screenshoots/4.PNG)
 The result page will look like this, according to the previous submission.
 ![5](/screenshoots/5.PNG)
+## Resemblyzer

 # Future steps
 * Incorporate sentiment analysis into the website
-* Achieve full automation with the website
+* Achieve full automation within the website
   * The website is currently using a sudo text file inside the server folder.
 The file name is: output_script_example
 * Deploy the website
   * Due to the way heroku is setup, structural changes need to be made to combine server and client
-* Have a more completed preset topic database
+* Have a more complete preset topic database
-  * Currently there is only three main categories with overall 35 preset topics
+  * Currently there are only three main categories with overall 35 preset topics
-  * More research needed to create a set of well-rounded topics